Arvid6/Web-scraping-for-supply-and-demand-matching/web_crawler/output_sctructure.md

 # JSON Data Structure

-The JSON data consists of multiple lines, each containing information from a website.
-Each line follows the structure of a dictionary with a website link as the key and information from the website as the value.
+The JSON data consists of multiple lines, each containing scraped text from a company website.
+Each line follows the structure of a dictionary with a website link as the key and scraped text from the website as the value.

 ## Example JSON Structure: